iamkanishka/Typescript-Concepts/Readme.md

 38. Implement Interfaces as Function Types in the Typescript.
 39. Optional Parameters and Properties for inheritence and Class in Typescript.
 40. Implement Intersection Types in the Typescript.
+41. Type Guards in the Typescript.
+Type guard checking for the numbers, objects and Classes.